jessitron/otel-java-span-processor/README.md

 - deleted most of the examples; what I want is the SpanProcessor
 - do NOT delete the DemoAutoConfigurationCustomizerProvider, you need that
 - instead, delete most of the stuff that the AutoConfigurationCustomizerProvider was doing, so instead it provides only the span processor.

+## Using the span processor

+I tested this in conjunction with https://github.com/jessitron/pathetic-java-web-app

 Here is what I did to use it: